-A three-star selection by Rivals.com, Parker was a first-team Class 4A all-state honoree and second-team selection among all classes in Kansas by the Topeka Capital Journal as a senior.
+Parker was a first-team Class 4A all-state honoree and second-team selection among all classes in Kansas by the Topeka Capital Journal as a senior.
 He was a first-team all-metro performer by the Kansas City Star.
-Parker was honored with the DiRenna Award, representing the top player in the Kansas City metro area following a campaign where he averaged 24.8 points, 6.2 assists and 3.9 steals per game in helping Sumner Academy to a 19-4 record and an appearance in the sub-state tournament.
-He shot 53 percent from the field and has nearly a 3-to-1 assist-to-turnover ratio.
+Parker was honored with the DiRenna Award, representing the top player in the Kansas City metro area following a campaign where he averaged 24.8 points, 6.2 assists and 3.9 steals per game in helping Sumner Academy to a 19-4 record.
 Parker was named the MVP of the Spring Hill Invitational following a 41-point, seven-assist performance in a semifinal win over Spring Hill, tying a school record for most points in a game.
-He also had a pair of 30-point efforts and totaled 20 or more points in 16 of 23 games as a senior.
-Parker capped his career with 20 points in the Kansas-Missouri All-Star game with 8-of-9 shooting, including 4-of-4 from 3-point range in just 15 minutes of action.

 As a junior, he was a first team all-state Class 4A performer and a third-team selection among all classes, helping Coach Parra's team to a 23-3 record and a state title, as he averaged 19.8 points, 5.9 assists, 4.8 steals and 3.7 rebounds per game.
-A first-team all-metro selection by the Kansas City Star, Parker shot 51 percent from the floor, including 40 percent from long distance.
 During his sophomore campaign, he garnered honorable-mention all-state honors, averaging 12.3 points, 5.3 assists and 4.1 steals per outing while leading Sumner to a state crown.

 Benny, whose given name is Benjamin, is the son of Stan and Veronica Parker and was born on April 28, 1994, in Kansas City.
 He has one older brother, Stan.
-Benny, who finished with better than a 3.5 GPA at Sumner Academy, is a business administration major at Nebraska.
+Benny, who finished with better than a 3.5 GPA at Sumner Academy, is a business administration major at Nebraska and is on pace to graduate in August of 2016.
 He chose Nebraska over DePaul, Murray State, Kansas State and Buffalo.